johannesstrueber/dots/README.md

 ## Overview

 DOTS is a compact, 6-channel Eurorack module designed for generating triggers and gates.
 This open hardware project allows you to build the module yourself, with instructions and resources provided.
-Please visit the [website](http://www.d-o-t-s.net) for more info
+Please visit the [website](http://www.d-o-t-s.net) for more info.
 <p align="left">
   <img src="/gh-images/frontside.jpg" alt="frontside" width="210"/>
   <img src="/gh-images/backside.jpg" alt="backside" width="210"/>